12 dark tales of Louisiana folklore & some modern day lessons

 The vampire angle might be a bit much, but the underlying fear of the "other" remains.

-Also, let’s be honest: weird rumors spread like wildfire, whether it’s about French girls with mysterious caskets or the latest social media conspiracy.
+Also, let’s be honest: weird rumors spread like wildfire, whether it’s about French girls with mysterious caskets or the latest social media thing-a-ma-jig.

 cobblestone street in historic New Orleans, a group of women in colonial-era dresses walking toward a grand building, They wear wide-brimmed hats, The street is bathed in soft, golden light, casket girls new orleans, louisiana folklore